RicardDurall/CaffeInTorch/README.md

 <p><i>process.lua</i> <q>  It has all the functions implemented</q>.</p>

+<p>How to run the progrma the first time:</p>

+th mainCaffe.lua -initializeAll (all layers will freeze their weights but the last ones which would be initialized)

+<p>If we have already run the program and we have houseCaffe.t7:</p>
+th mainCaffe.lua -netwwork mainCaffe/houseCaffe.t7

 <p>The code posted in this site was originally from <a href="https://github.com/szagoruyko/loadcaffe">szagoruyko</a> and <a href="https://github.com/torch/demos"> train-on-housenumbers</a>.
 Nevertheless, it has been modified accordingly to the goals.</p>
 <p></p>